Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-More formally, we first use the label co-occurrence pattern among training samples in the RED dataset to construct a direct graph, as shown in Fig.~\ref{fig:overview_2}a.
-The directed graph, based on the label co-occurrence pattern, illustrates the fundamental correlation between different categories and helps prior GCN-based methods achieve remarkable performance in various applications~\cite{chen2019multi,chen2019learning,ye2020attention,nguyen2021graph,ding2021interaction,tirupattur2021modeling}.
-In this work, this directed graph is tailored to the model parsing --- we define discrete-value and continuous-value graph node to represent hyperparameters that need to be parsed, as shown in Fig.~\ref{fig:overview_2}b.
-Subsequently, we use this graph to formulate model parsing into a graph node classification problem, in which we use the discrete-value graph node feature to decide if a given hyperparameter is used in the given GM, and the continuous-value node feature decides which range the hyperparameter resides.
-This formulation helps obtain effective representations for hyperparameters, hence improving the model parsing performance (see Sec.\ref{sec:Graph_construct}).
+Specifically, we first use training samples in the RED dataset~\cite{asnani2021reverse} to construct a directed graph (Fig.~\ref{fig:overview_2}b).
+The directed graph, based on the label co-occurrence pattern, illustrates the fundamental correlation between different categories and helps prior GCN-based methods achieve remarkable performances in various applications~\cite{chen2019multi,chen2019learning,ye2020attention,nguyen2021graph,ding2021interaction,tirupattur2021modeling}.
+In this work, this directed graph is tailored to the model parsing --- we define discrete-value and continuous-value graph nodes to represent hyperparameters, shown in Fig.~\ref{fig:overview_2}c.
+Then, we use this graph to formulate model parsing as a graph node classification problem, in which the discrete-value graph node feature decides if a given hyperparameter is used in the given GM, and the continuous-value node feature decides which range the hyperparameter resides.
+This formulation helps obtain effective representations of hyperparameters and dependencies among them for the model parsing task, detailed in Sec.~\ref{sec:Graph_construct}.